Nanolx/NanoDroid/README.md

 Q: will there be a GApps version, instead of microG?
 A: no. but you can choose not to populate microG.

-Q: will there be support for x86?
-A: x86 support is not planned currently.

 Q: what devices was this tested on?
 A: Moto X Play (lux), Samsung Galaxy Tab 4 (matissewifi), Samsung Galaxy S6 (zeroflte)